PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 1. You have previous experience with using the command-line terminal on the Raspberry Pi OS or another Linux distribution.
 2. You have already confirmed that your PlanktoScope works without any problems with software installed by the standard PlanktoScope software setup process.
-3. You already know how to use the PlanktoScope software.
+3. You are already familiar with the PlanktoScope software and the way the PlanktoScope project does [versioning](../../reference/software/release-process.md) of the PlanktoScope OS.

-If you have not used the PlanktoScope software before, you should first start with the standard software setup process in order to troubleshoot any problems with your PlanktoScope hardware; you can then try the non-standard setup process afterwards.
+If you have not used the PlanktoScope software before, you should first start with the standard software setup process in order to troubleshoot any problems with your PlanktoScope hardware; you can then try the non-standard setup process later.

 In order to complete the non-standard setup process, you will need all of the following:

 1. A Raspberry Pi computer.
-We only test to ensure that the PlanktoScope software works on the Raspberry Pi 4; it may or may not work on the Raspberry Pi 3, and it does not yet work on the Raspberry Pi 5.
+Each version of PlanktoScope OS is only compatible with certain versions of Raspberry Pi computers; for more information, please check the [software product specifications](../../reference/software/product-specs.md) for the version of PlanktoScope OS which you want to set up.
 2. A keyboard connected to your Raspberry Pi.
 3. A display connected to your Raspberry Pi.
 4. A micro-SD card for your Raspberry Pi.